 On certain sites and in certain texts about NETs, you will see mention of Rosacea, clearly as a misdiagnosis of someone who presents with flushing.
 I started experiencing the sensation of NET related flushing in late 2009/early 2010 and I can honestly say this was a totally different experience to what I had with my mild rosacea.
 However, I don’t have the ‘blushing’ type of rosacea and I can see the presentational similarities.

-I’ll be honest with you, I’m actually not 100% convinced I have rosacea as it has similarities with many other skin conditions.
-In fact, skin issues are pretty common with NET patients, some are actually directly linked to NETs including Merkel Cell Carcinoma, pellagra (linked to Carcinoid Syndrome) and Sweet’s syndrome (linked to Glucagonoma).
-In addition, many people develop skin issues as a side effect of treatment.
+Rosacea has similarities to many other skin conditions.
+In fact, skin issues seem to be pretty common with NET patients, I guess many are pretty much normal comorbidities which we all get but some might be linked to vitamin deficiencies or side effects of treatment.
+Some skin issues are actually directly linked to NETs including Merkel Cell Carcinoma, pellagra (linked to extreme cases of Carcinoid Syndrome) and Sweet’s syndrome (linked to Glucagonoma).
 Read more here.

 Top Posts & Pages in the last 48 hours (auto updates)

 Thanks for reading.